 High interest, low readability books deal with sophisticated topics, but are written in accessible manners.
 Hi-lo books must have compelling storylines and characters (high interest) matched with sensible vocabulary and straight-forward sentence structure (low readability).
 As most readers do judge a book by its cover, it’s also important that hi-lo books look age-appropriate and address age-appropriate issues.

 Want to learn more about hi-lo books for your challenged reader?
-Check out this article by the School Library Journal.
-In addition, the following publishers are reputable sources of hi-lo books:
+The following publishers are reputable sources of hi-lo books:

 You may have seen this child – he carries around Harry Potter and the Deathly Hallows simply because his friends have read the book.
 At home, she frequently gives up on books, abandoning them without getting to the end.
 This reader picks books that are beyond his or her reading level, and because the books are too challenging, he or she does not continue reading.

 Children often want to read what their friend are reading, so if your reader is not yet ready for Harry Potter, try a “read alike” title: a book of a similar genre and story written at a lower reading level (https://www.bookbrowse.com/read-alikes/).
 “Unrealistic” readers often need assistance in learning how to choose “good fit” books – books they can successfully read on their own.
 You can teach your child specific strategy to assist in choosing books, such as the “five finger rule” for younger readers (http://www.readingrockets.org/article/selecting-books-your-child-finding-just-right-books), and BOOKMATCH for older readers (http://www.readwritethink.org/classroom-resources/lesson-plans/bookmatch-scaffolding-independent-book-1172.html).